stackql/openapi-to-stackql/provider_docs/snowflake-docs/providers/snowflake/dynamic_table/dynamic_tables/index.md

       value: string
     - name: name
       value: string
+      description: >-
+        Specifies the name for the dynamic table, must be unique for the schema in which the dynamic table is created
     - name: kind
       value: string
+      description: Specifies the dynamic table type, permanent (default) or transient.
     - name: columns
       value:
         - name: name
           value: string
+          description: Column name
         - name: datatype
           value: string
+          description: The data type for the column
         - name: comment
           value: string
+          description: Specifies a comment for the column
     - name: target_lag
       value:
         - name: type
           value: string
+          description: Type of lag, can be either USER_DEFINED or DOWNSTREAM.
+      description: Specifies the schedule for periodically refreshing the dynamic table.
     - name: refresh_mode
       value: string
+      description: Specifies the refresh type for the dynamic table
     - name: initialize
       value: string
+      description: Specifies the behavior of the initial refresh of the dynamic table
     - name: warehouse
       value: string
+      description: >-
+        Specifies the name of the warehouse that provides the compute resources for refreshing the dynamic table
     - name: cluster_by
       value: array
+      description: >-
+        Specifies one or more columns or column expressions in the dynamic table as the clustering key
     - name: query
       value: string
+      description: Specifies the query whose results the dynamic table should contain
     - name: data_retention_time_in_days
       value: integer
+      description: >-
+        Specifies the retention period for the dynamic table so that Time Travel actions (SELECT, CLONE) can be performed on historical data in the dynamic table
     - name: max_data_extension_time_in_days
       value: integer
+      description: >-
+        Specifies the retention period for the dynamic table so that Time Travel actions (SELECT, CLONE) can be performed on historical data in the dynamic table
     - name: comment
       value: string
+      description: Specifies a comment for the dynamic table.
 ```
 </TabItem>
 </Tabs>